moreshwarp/Full-Stack-JavaScript-Developer/claoia7qz000h08ld7zkzh3ub.md

 <h6>Heading level 6</h6>
 ```

-However because of accessibility concern we should not skip the sequencing of these tags.
+However, because of accessibility concerns, we should not skip the sequencing of these tags.

 ## Not Recommended